ChilliRoger/DeTransfer/web/README.md

 ### Coding Standards

+- Use TypeScript for type safety
-- Follow Rust style guidelines (rustfmt)
+- Follow Next.js and React best practices
-- Use ESLint and Prettier for TypeScript/React
+- Use ESLint and Prettier for code formatting
 - Write comprehensive tests for new features
 - Update documentation for API changes
 - Maintain backward compatibility when possible